as examples of the best design of their era.

 Covers Sep 1938 and Oct 1939.

-By the time I started collecting them in the 1960s and some back numbers I managed to obtain, the format had settled to the familiar white-background magazine format with a full colour photograph or painting.
+By the time I started collecting them in the 1960s and some back numbers I managed to obtain, the format had settled to the familiar white-background magazine format (introduced in November 1952) with a full colour photograph or painting.
 There were a number of artists involved, but somehow there was a common style—simple design, colourful and made to get you to look inside to see what it was all about.
 The artists skill in illustrating some of the most abstract concepts was remarkable.

 Scientific American masthead 1950s-1970s